 The third and final stage of Percocet withdrawal is late withdrawal.
 This stage begins approximately a week to ten days after withdrawal begins.
 The physical symptoms often begin to lessen during this time.
 As the physical withdrawal symptoms are alleviated, the brain begins to produce an increased amount of neurotransmitters.
 The increase in neurotransmitter production will then lead to the individual who is withdrawing being in a better mood.
 During the late withdrawal phase individuals typically still feel sluggish, mildly ill, and fatigued.
 These symptoms will continue to lessen over the course of the late withdrawal stage.

 Psychological symptoms are usually present during the late withdrawal stage and may worsen during this time.
 The psychological symptoms typically present during the late withdrawal stage include anxiety, cravings, feeling compelled to obtain and take Percocet, and insomnia.
 It is important to keep in mind that after medical detox and withdrawal is over, individuals are recommended to enter a drug rehabilitation program in order to treat the psychological symptoms that are a part of addiction.

 Medical Detox for Percocet Withdrawal.

 Withdrawal symptoms from Percocet are not life threatening, but they are very uncomfortable.
 The discomfort associated with withdrawal symptoms may lead an individual to relapse and begin taking Percocet again.
-It is a good idea to work with a medical professional in order to avoid relapse and have help managing symptoms related to Percocet withdrawal.
-Doctors are able to monitor vital signs and prescribe medications to ease the physical and psychological symptoms that accompany Percocet withdrawal.
+It is a good idea to work with medical professionals like Just Believe Detox Center in order to avoid relapse and have help managing symptoms related to Percocet withdrawal.
+We are able to monitor vital signs and prescribe medications to ease the physical and psychological symptoms that accompany Percocet withdrawal.